Diphtheria-Tetanus-Pertussis Vaccine

 • Temperature of ≥ 40.5° C, unexplained by another cause, within 48 hours after a previous dose of DTaP

-For Tdap only, precautions include
+For Tdap only, precautions include the following:

-• History of type III hypersensitivity reactions after a previous dose of a vaccine containing tetanus or diphtheria toxoid (vaccination is postponed ≥ 10 years since the last dose of tetanus toxoid-containing vaccine)
+• History of type III hypersensitivity reactions (Arthus reactions) after a previous dose of a vaccine containing tetanus or diphtheria toxoid (vaccination is postponed ≥ 10 years since the last dose of tetanus toxoid-containing vaccine)

 Dose and Administration of Diphtheria-Tetanus-Pertussis Vaccine